 Grenade Fat Burner is a dietary supplement intended to promote weight and fat loss and intensify your workouts.
 Grenade contains a blend of stimulants such as caffeine and some herbal extracts, including bitter orange.
 While Grenade Fat Burner may help you reach your goals, there are potential side effects.
 Consult a doctor prior to using Grenade or any other supplements and discontinue its use if you experience adverse effects.

 One of the major ingredients in Grenade Fat Burner is green tea extract.
-While green tea extract may be helpful in promoting fat metabolism, it can also promote increased anxiety, and the University of Maryland Medical Center advises against using green tea products if you suffer from anxiety.
+While green tea extract may be helpful in promoting fat metabolism, it can also promote increased anxiety, and the University of Maryland Medical Center advises against using green tea products if you have anxiety.
 Grenade Fat Burner also contains caffeine, another ingredient that may promote anxiety.

 Another primary ingredient in Grenade Fat Burner is phenylalanine, an amino acid.
 Your body cannot manufacture this amino acid on its own, but the amino acid is involved in the production of some brain chemicals.
 Unfortunately, phenylalanine can also cause seizures if you have a genetic disorder known as phenylketonuria, or PKU.